anhem/test-populator/README.md

 * `blacklistedMethods` / `blacklistedFields`: A list of method or field names to skip during population.
 Useful for avoiding code coverage instrumentation fields like `$jacocoInit`.
-* `objectFactoryEnabled` (Experimental): If `true`, generates Java source code for the populated object in the `target/generated-test-sources/test-populator/` directory (automatically adjusted for Gradle).
+* `objectFactoryEnabled` (Experimental): If `true`, generates Java source code for the populated object in the `target/generated-test-sources/test-populator/` directory (automatically adjusted to `build/` for Gradle).
   Configure via `.objectFactory(true).path("custom/path")`.
   **Note**: This will not work if the `FIELD` strategy or `accessNonPublicConstructors` is enabled.